BhaskarKapri07/ResumeRover/README.md

    ```
    cd ResumeRover
    ```
-3. Refer to the frontend and backend README files for instructions on setting up each part of the application.
+3. Refer to the frontend and backend README files for each part of the application.

 ---